rebeclem/aphids/blobtools.md

 ![image](figs/n_contigs_avgContigSize.png)

 * Next, I'm running [blobtax.sh](scripts/blobtax.sh) to blast and get the taxonomy.
 * Then I'm using minimap2 with [blobcov.sh](scripts/blobcov.sh) to get the coverage for the scaffolds.
+This step took between 40 and 352 minutes and resulted in bam files.
+*

 ```
 ### Generate blob plot of assembly (scaffs > 1Kb).